gtuck/web3400-Course-Docs/projects/03/description.md

 <!-- END YOUR CONTENT -->
 ```

-1. **PHP Processing**: Complete each of the following coding steps by adding your code to the top of the `users_manage.php` file.
+1. **PHP Processing**: Complete the following coding steps by adding your code to the top of the `users_manage.php` file.
 Your finished file will fetch users from the database and populate the user table dynamically.

 ```php
 <?php